vlstill/tedi/memory-models.md

 \end{tikzpicture}

 \begin{caption}
-An example of behavior allowed by RMO, but not by NSW .
+An example of behavior allowed by POWER, but not by NSW .
 There are 4 threads, two of them writing one of `x` and `y`.
 The remaining two threads read these variables, but observe their updates in inverted order (i.e. the third thread first reads new value of `x` and then old value of `y`, therefore it observes `x` first, but the last thread observes new value of `y` and then old value of `x`).
 The read fences do not help in this case, as the two writes happen in independent threads an therefore are not ordered in any way with respect to each other (the fences are used only to distinguish from NSW).
 The \rel{ab} relation is created by the fences.
 \end{caption}
-\label{fig:rmo}
+\label{fig:power}
 \end{figure}

-## POWER Memory Model

-POWER is a very weak, RMO-like memory model in which it is possible to observe out-of-order execution as well as various effects of multi-level caches and cache coherence protocols \cite{Sarkar2011}.
-For example, POWER allows independent writes to be propagated to different threads in different orders, or loads to be executed before control flow dependent loads (i.e. a load after a branch can be executed before the load which determines if the branch will be taken; this is not possible for writes).
-An example of POWER-allowed behavior can be found in \cite{fig:power}.
-The semantics of POWER processors is specified in numerous vendor documents \cite{TODO} and there are also some formalizations, such as \cite{Sarkar2011} which formalizes POWER 7 architecture and its predecessors (while being more over-approximative for the predecessors).
-The semantics presented in \cite{Sarkar2011} is given in a form of an abstract machine: it is an operational semantics, nevertheless, it is rather complicated due to subtleties of the architecture.
-An axiomatic semantic of POWER is given in \cite{Alglave2010_fences}, although \cite{Sarkar2011} observes that it while being in agreement with experimental results, it is not matching architectonic intend as well as their operational semantic.
-To our best knowledge, there is no formal description of the newer POWER 8 or POWER 9 architectures.

 ## ARM Memory Model

+The ARM memory model is similar to the POWER memory model, also exposing effects of out-of-order execution and cache hierarchy \cite{Flur2016}.
+It was formalized operationally in \cite{Flur2016}, building upon the same principles as the operational model for POWER introduced in \cite{Sarkar2011}.
+Nevertheless, there are important distinctions between ARM and POWER, both from the point of observable relaxations as well as hardware causes for this relaxations.
+This operational model describes the latest ARMv8/AArch64 64bit architecture and the work compares it to the POWER 7 architecture.
+There is also an older axiomatic model of ARMv7 given in \cite{Alglave2014}.

 # Memory Models of Programming Languages {#sec:langs}

 Modern programming languages often acknowledge importance of parallelism and define memory behavior of concurrent programs.
-In general, most programming languages give guarantee that programs which correctly use locks for synchronization observe sequentially consistent behavior \TODO{tohle by chtělo nějak podložit}.
+Some programming languages (such as Java) give guarantee that programs which correctly use locks for synchronization observe sequentially consistent behavior (the *data race free guarantee*) \cite{Aspinall2007}.
 On top of that, some programming languages, such as C, C++, and Java provide support for atomic operations which can be used for synchronization without locks if the platform they are running on supports it.
 C and C++ also support lower-level atomic operations with relaxed semantics which can be faster on platforms with relaxed memory.